 We believe everyone deserves to live in safety and security, free from violence.
 Family and domestic violence (FDV) takes many forms, including physical, sexual, financial, emotional, psychological and imaged-based abuse.
 A key characteristic of FDV is the use of violence or other forms of abuse to control someone with whom the perpetrator has an intimate or family relationship.

-As a White Ribbon accredited organisation, Anglicare WA is contributing to meaningful and lasting cultural change to make Australia a safer and fairer place for all.
+Anglicare WA is contributing to meaningful and lasting cultural change to make Australia a safer and fairer place for all.
 By working with women and children who have been affected by violence, as well as male perpetrators of violence, we have a unique insight into the causes of family violence, the impact on the community, and actions needed to prevent violence.

 Anglicare WA provides services to almost 5,000 people each year who have been affected by violence.
 This includes:

 - Advocacy Support Services

 - On average, one woman a week is murdered by her current or former partner

 - Indigenous women are 32 times more likely to be hospitalised due to family violence than non-Indigenous women